apache/solr-operator/README.md

 We welcome issue reports [here](../../issues); be sure to choose the proper issue template for your issue, so that we can be sure you're providing the necessary information.

 Before submitting a PR, please be sure to run `make prepare` before committing.
-Otherwise the github checks are likely to fail.
+Otherwise the GitHub checks are likely to fail.

 ## License